Pelvic inflammatory disease

 People with the following conditions or characteristics are at risk for developing PID:

 - Frequent sexual encounters, many partners

-- History of sexually transmitted diseases or previous history of PID
+- History of STDs or previous history of PID

-- Young age (14 - 25 years old), particularly early age at first intercourse
+- Young age (14 to 25 years old), particularly early age at first intercourse

 - Vaginal douching